capitec/omni-components/.github/PULL_REQUEST_TEMPLATE.md

 ### All Submissions:

-* [ ] Have you followed the guidelines in our Contributing document?
+* [ ] I have followed the guidelines in the Contributing document.
-* [ ] Have you checked to ensure there aren't other open [Pull Requests](../pulls) for the same update/change?
+* [ ] I have checked to ensure there aren't other open [Pull Requests](../pulls) for the same update/change.

 ### Changes to Core Features:

-* [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
+* [ ] I have added an explanation of what my changes do and why I would like to include them.
-* [ ] Have you written new tests for your core changes, as applicable?
+* [ ] I have written new tests for my core changes, as applicable.
-* [ ] Have you successfully ran tests with your changes locally?
+* [ ] I have successfully ran tests with my changes locally.
-* [ ] Have you added/updated docs, as applicable?
+* [ ] I have added/updated docs, as applicable.